On symmetry groups of oriented matroids: Preliminaries

-OM-symmetries and M-symmetries are often called {\it combinatorial symmetries}.
+oriented-matroid symmetries and matroidal symmetries are often called {\it combinatorial symmetries}.

 It can easily be checked that every geometric symmetry induces a combinatorial symmetry.
-Given a combinatorial symmetry $\sigma$ of $P$, $\sigma$ is said to be {\it geometrically realizable} if there is a point configuration $P'$ having the same oriented matroid (or matroid) as $P$ and the geometric symmetry $\sigma$.
-In general, every combinatorial symmetry is not geometrically realizable as explained in the previous section.
-We will study this issue for matroids further in the following section.
+Given a combinatorial symmetry $\sigma$ of $P$, $\sigma$ is said to be {\it geometrically realizable} if there is a point configuration $P'$ with ${\cal M}_P = {\cal M}_{P'}$ that has $\sigma$ as a geometric symmetry.
+In general, every combinatorial symmetry is not geometrically realizable.
+We will study this issue for matroids further in Section 3.